 On 20 October 2016 a hearing was held before Justice Griffiths.
 The hearing concerned a procedural question as to whether group members in the class action had “commenced” a proceeding for the purpose of section 44 of the Limitation Act (NT) and therefore requested an extension of the limitation period pursuant to that Act.
 On 24 January 2017 Justice Griffiths handed down his judgment in favour of group members in the proceeding.
-Access the decision here.

 On 1 August 2017 a hearing was held before Justice Yates.
 The hearing concerned Mr Sanda’s application to extend his limitation period in the proceeding so that he could continue with his claim in the Federal Court.
 On 15 November 2017 judgment was given in favour of Mr Sanda.
 This means that Mr Sanda can continue with his claim against PTTEPAA.
-Access the decision here.

 Mr Sanda and PTTEPAA have filed lay and expert evidence in the proceeding, and the hearing of Mr Sanda and group members’ evidence took place in June-July 2019.
 The matter has been set down for further hearing before Justice Yates for the periods 21 October 2019 to 1 November 2019 and 2 December 2019 to 13 December 2019 for expert evidence in the proceeding.

 On 28 May 2019 a hearing was held before Justice Yates which considered whether the evidence of Mr Sanda’s seaweed industry expert, Dr Iain Neish, could be admitted as evidence in Mr Sanda’s proceeding.
 The evidence included a survey conducted in 2018 regarding the decline in seaweed farming in Rote Ndao and Kupang following the Montara oil spill.
 On 12 November 2019, Justice Yates delivered judgment in Mr Sanda’s favour, admitting the majority of Dr Neish’s expert evidence including the 2018 survey.
-Access the decision here.

 Between 17 June and 13 December 2019 a number of hearings were held at the Federal Court, Sydney.
 Justice Yates heard from Mr Sanda and other local seaweed farmers, as well as a range of experts, about the alleged arrival of oil from the Montara oil spill in the Rote Ndao and Kupang regions, and the ensuing impact on the seaweed farming community.
 Mr Sanda presented evidence from leading experts in oceanography, satellite imagery analysis, chemistry and toxicology, in support of his case.

 The hearings in this matter have now concluded.
-It is expected that Justice Yates will deliver judgment sometime in 2020.